Leveraging Discrete Function Decomposability for Scientific Design: Experimental Results

 Here we used junction trees with meta-variable nodes containing only one original variable, \ie, an exact tree decomposition.
-We did so because this allowed us to better control the difficulty of the synthetic functions in that we could specify each edge component function as a table of size $D^2$.
-That is, an edge component function in which each node has only a single variable and thus can take on $D$ states each, is fully specified by a value for every possible pair of node choices, \ie, a table.
-For larger meta-variables, we would have required a more compact representation than a table (which scales exponentially with the number of variables in each meta-variable) such as a neural network-based function.
-However, randomly initialized neural networks tend to be overly smooth and unrealistically easy to optimize, and neural network outputs cannot generally be set in a controlled manner across the entire input domain due to its combinatorial size, making it nontrivial to obtain realistically difficult functions.
-We simulated one $f(x)$ for each of three sequence lengths, $L=\{25, 50, 200\}$, by first randomly sampling a junction tree topology, and then randomly specifying the component functions.
-Each node function, a $D$-vector, was sampled $f_i\in\mathbb{R}^D \sim \mathcal{N}(0, 0.01)$, where $\mathcal{N}$ denotes a Gaussian distribution.
-Each edge function, a $D\times D$ matrix, was sampled, $f_{i,j}\in\mathbb{R}^{D\times D}\sim\mathcal{N}(0, 0.0025)$.
-To ensure a reasonable degree of non-smoothness in $f(x)$, we further explicitly added what in biology is known as {\it reciprocal sign epistasis}~\citep{starr16_epistasis_evolution, li24_mlde_epistasis}.
-Specifically, for each edge function we, twice, randomly assigned one of the 20 alphabet letters to each node, i) $x_i:= A, x_j:=B$ and ii) $x_i:=C, x_j:=D$.
-Next we sampled an effect size, $\lambda \sim \mathcal{N}(0, 4)$.
-Finally, we set $f_{i,j}(x_i=A, x_j=B) = 0$ and $f_{i,j}(x_i=C, x_j=B) = \lambda$, and also half of the time, $f_{i,j}(x_i=A, x_j=D) = 0$ and $f_{i,j}(x_i=A, x_j=D) = \lambda$.
-Initial search distribution weights were drawn from $\mathcal{N}(0, 0.0004)$ and the biases set to 0.
+We did so because this allowed us to better control the difficulty of the synthetic functions in that we could specify each component function as a dense lookup table of size $D^2$ and thereby ensure that there would be non-smoothness all throughout the design space.
+In contrast, larger nodes would have increased lookup table sizes exponentially with the number of variables in each meta-variable, requiring a more compact representation.
+Sparse lookup tables are one such option but generally result in needle-in-a-haystack-like functions.
+Neural networks are another, but random initialization tends to yield overly smooth functions that are unrealistically easy to optimize.
+Nor is it obvious how to produce neural landscapes that are realistically difficult across the entire design space via training.
+We simulated one $f(x)$ for each of three sequence lengths, $L=\{25, 50, 200\}$, by randomly sampling a junction tree and component functions (details in Sec.~\ref{app:synthetic_function_details}).
+Search model weights were initialized from $\mathcal{N}(0, 0.0004)$ and biases were set to 0.

-Both methods draw $K=100$ samples from their search distribution at each iteration.
-For all three sequence lengths, \abbr outperforms the naive EDA, both visually, and in terms of a statistical test (Fig.~\ref{fig:synthetic-tree}).
-The final iteration is more concentrated in regions of high $f(x)$, and \abbr also reaches these regions more quickly than the naive EDA, which we quantify with a statistical test on the area under the curve of the sample means.
-The difference is more pronounced for larger $L$, corresponding to larger design spaces.
-When we increase the number of samples drawn at each iteration to $K=1000$, both methods perform even better (Sec.~\ref{sec-app:exp-synth}; Fig.~\ref{fig-si:synthetic-tree-mcs1000}).